oshman99/simple-csv-reader/README.md

 # simple-csv-reader
 Comma separated value file reader, that can preform simple cell arithmetics.
-Example of how input should be structured:
+Example of how input should be structured:\n
 //First column is rows names, represented as any word or letter.
 First cell is empty ,A,B,Cell
 1,9,1,3